harvard-lil/perma-payments/README.md

 In the course of business, Perma.cc needs to know the status of a given regsitrar's subscription: do they in fact have a standing subscription?
-Is their payment current? etc.
+Is their payment current? etc. (See models.SubscriptionAgreement.status for a list of all possible subscription statuses and what they mean.)

 Perma Payments makes this information available to Perma.cc via a POST-only api route (see views.subscription).
 Using the same communication pattern